wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-collaborating-microsoft-teams/includes/3-how-to-collaborate.md

 You can think of Microsoft Teams as your modern, digital workspace.
 It's where you'll store and access files, meet, have conversations and use apps that help you get things done.
-In this unit, you'll learn about the core features of Microsoft Teams and how they can help you collaborate with your team.<br>
+In this unit, you'll learn about the core features of Microsoft Teams and how they can help you collaborate with your team.

 ## Create teams and channels to reflect your work